sourcenetwork/defradb/README.md

 In the following examples, we'll be using a simple `User` schema type.

-Add it to the database with the following.
-By doing so, DefraDB generates the typed GraphQL endpoints for querying, mutation, introspection.
+Add it to the database with the following command.
+By doing so, DefraDB generates the typed GraphQL endpoints for querying, mutation, and introspection.

 ```shell
 defradb client schema add '
   type User {